LivingInSyn/wg2fa/README.md

 ### TODOs
 * finish initial smoke test of NewUser
+    * need to change the client list from that json flat file to sqlite to keep my sanity
 * write tests for wireguard conf functions
+    * this is _started_ for `wg0.conf` but needs more testing
 * create watchdog timer
 * change users list fromo a json file to sql/sqlite
     * probably starting with sqlite